Tavistock: Railway

+The town was once served by two railway stations: Tavistock North and Tavistock South; both closed in the 1960s.

+There are plans to open a new station in the town; if successful, this would reinstate a rail connection between Tavistock railway station and Plymouth, about 13 mi to the south.

+Roads

+The A386 connects Tavistock to the A30 in the north and to the A380 in the south.

 Culture and sport

 Tavistock's coat of arms is blazoned "Per pale, gules and azure, a fleece banded; a chief, dexter a lion passant gardant, sinister a fleur-de-lys, all or".
 The earliest record of these arms is in 1684.
 The fleece refers to the wool trade and the fleur-de-lys probably to Our Lady, joint patron of Tavistock Abbey.
 The town's motto is "Crescit sub pondere virtus", meaning "virtue flourishes under a burden".

 Tavistock Penny Token

 Bigbury Mint Ltd, medal makers based near Plymouth in Devon, produce a semi-reproduction of the Tavistock Penny Token which is distinguished from the original by the Bigbury Mint mark stamped on both sides of the coin.
 There is an example of the original coin held in the Science Museum Collection.
-The Bigbury Mint reproduction coin is struck in copper as a celebration of the proud mining history of the town, the obverse of the coin features the Tavistock fleur-de-lys and the reverse of the coin features a carving of the mine, along with the words "Devon Mines, 1811".
+The Bigbury Mint reproduction coin is struck in copper as a celebration of the proud mining history of the town, the obverse of the coin features the Tavistock fleur-de-lys and the reverse of the coin has a carving of the mine, along with the words "Devon Mines, 1811".